blin/resume/evgenii_petrov_cv.md

 *   Researched reliability/velocity trade-offs, wrote proposals, worked with engineering and product stakeholders to get approval and worked on implementing those proposals that got approval.
-    Quantified uncertainty and Monte Carlo simulations
-    might have been involved 😉.
+    As part of the proposals I created (naive) Monte Carlo simulations in Python based on subject matter expert's quantified uncertainty.
 *   Investigated technology choices appropriate for the skill set of people on the team to increase feature velocity, proposed and led relevant migrations.
-Ask me about React vs htmx.
+One such choice was to migrate a UI written in TypeScript/React on the frontend with Python on the backend to Python with HTMX on the backend.
 *   Provided thorough code and proposal reviews with detailed reasoning for suggestions, which helped both junior and senior members of the team to learn and improve.
 *   Noticed incompatibility in how different teams conceptualise a common system and came up with a shared lens that allowed the teams to agree on a path towards improvement.
+*   I was on-call for critical production services (running on Linux), wrote postmortems for outages and participated in production readiness reviews.

 ### Senior Site Reliability Engineer at Arrival Ltd, London, 2019 - 2021

 Worked as a first SRE on a rapidly growing engineering team.

-*   Established production and staging environments and patterns of use for both.
+*   Established production and staging environments (Linux on Kubernetes on AWS) and patterns of use for both.
 *   Pushed for and set up on-demand deployments, which enabled rapid iteration on a multitude of code bases.